jgautier75/poc-spring-telemetry/README.md

 Database schema management relies on liquibase, to setup:

-1. Connect to postgreSQL container and execute docker/db_accounts_setup.sql which:
+1. Connect to postgreSQL container and execute:

-- Creates database
+- Creates database: create_database.sql
-- Creates accounts:
+- Creates accounts: accounts_setup.sql
     - poc_st_dba: database account with DDL authorizations (Data Definition Language)
     - poc_st_spp: database account with only DML authorizations (Data Modeling Language).
 This account is used by spring boot application since applicative accounts must not have the rights to alter database schema